spacelemur/shortcut_interface/Notes.md

     - Note: this works, but this perhaps isn't the best way- passing GUI all the way down to the method.
   [x] Implement something similar to the src/group_link_folder method of destroying main gui window to close [ ] For some reason Aliases don't work on MacOS - they open in Terminal..
-Otherwise this works
+Otherwise this works [ ] for link folders: some sort of parsing maybe so only list the links in em?

   ## Link Folders: